the-neuro-catalyst/llm/papers/Fundamental-Human-Rights-Concerning-Perception.md

 ---

+> [!IMPORTANT]
+>
-"Perception is not something to be owned by any system — it belongs to every human being."
+> "Perception is not something any person, organization, corporation, government, or artificial agent has the right to own, control, manipulate, or define — it belongs to every human being."